Mobusshar/NLP_Final_Project/README.md

 # Semantic Similarity Analysis with NLP

-Welcome to the final project repository for NLP!
+Welcome to the final project repository for NLP course!
 Dive into our intricate analysis of word pairs using a plethora of datasets.
 Uncover contextual nuances and compare how computational models stand up against human judgment in the realm of semantic similarity.

 ## About